angular/angular/aio/content/guide/glossary.md

 ## change detection

-The mechanism by which the Angular framework synchronizes state of an application's UI with the state of the data.
+The mechanism by which the Angular framework synchronizes the state of an application's UI with the state of the data.
 The change detector checks the current state of the data model whenever it runs, and maintains it as the previous state to compare on the next iteration.

 As the application logic updates component data, values that are bound to DOM properties in the view can change.